sanko/FFI-SDL3.pm/README.md

             0   HIDAPI drivers are not used
             1   HIDAPI drivers are used (the default)

-        This variable is the default forall drivers, but can be overridden by the hints for specific drivers below.\\
+        This variable is the default for all drivers, but can be overridden by the hints for specific drivers below.

     - `SDL_HINT_JOYSTICK_HIDAPI_PS4`